Walt-D-Cat/70-535/readme.md

 ### 2018-09-02

 Jumped on the first lab: yikes, time to learn networking for developers.
 Heading over to _udacity_ [Networking for Web Developers](https://classroom.udacity.com/courses/ud256) to learn basic networking.
 There's also a _PluralSight_ ([TCP/IP Networking for Developers](https://app.pluralsight.com/library/courses/tcp-ip-networking-for-devs)) video on this.

+### 2018-09-10

+Well, the public facing site went down after the move.
+My *MCSD* endeavour was sidelined.
+I have new plan; I'm going to architect the "What our web properties look like on the azure cloud."
+I'll be presenting this at the bi-weekly review meeting, oh the fun that will be.

+Onm the other hand, I finished _Case Study 1_ from the labs and am reading chapter two of the _Packt>_ book.
+I will read the _Packt>_ book chapter by chapter first, following each chapter with the cha[ter from the _MS Press_ and finish off with a lab.
+Trouble is the lab books don't seem to following the same structure as the exam prep guide.
+This means that the to books and and the labs are out of sync.